Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries: Predicate Transfer

 \textbf{Beyond a Single Predicate Transfer Graph.} Some queries may contain operators that cannot be incorporated into a predicate transfer graph.
 Example operators include but are not limited to full outer joins, scalar aggregations, and group-by aggregations where the join key is being aggregated.
 When such a scenario is encountered, we can apply predicate transfer only on a subset or several subsets of the query execution plan, and use conventional methods to execute the rest of the query.
 For example, this means a query can be partially executed first, leading to a subquery plan that can be represented as a predicate transfer graph in order to apply predicate transfer.
 After the predicate transfer phase and the join phase, the rest of the query can continue execution.
 It is also possible that predicate transfer can be applied multiple times to different parts of the query plan---the predicate transfer phase and regular query execution can alternate.

-In our current prototype, we apply the heuristics that first identify and execute single-table subquery plans (e.g., group by aggregation on a single table) before the predicate transfer phase begins.
+In our current prototype, we apply the heuristic that first identifies and executes single-table subquery plans (e.g., group by aggregation on a single table) before the predicate transfer phase.